onap/doc/docs/guides/onap-user/design/index.rst

     (b) manual creation and import of artefacts created via external tools like the Controller Design Studio (CDS), responsible for the Controller Blueprint Design
-    The created VF will pass a testing workflow to be used in a Service Model
+    The created VF Model will be used in a Service Model

 **Service Design**
     A Service Model is created as a composition of resources (e.g. V(N)Fs, PNFs,...), Policies, Workflows,...
-    The created Service Model will ber certified and handed over to the Service Distribution process
+    The created Service Model will be certified and handed over to the Service Distribution process

 **Service Distribution**